JavonDavis/Android-View-Controller/README.md

 After inflating the views an ArrayList will need to be constructed which contains the views in the order they should be shown, this will be the ArrayList that will be passed into the Controller class. ***It is important that the Views are in the ArrayList in the order you would like them to appear!***

 ###That's it
-After that just pass them into the Constructor of the Controller class and that's it!
+After that just pass them into the Constructor of the Controller class along with a Context and that's it!
 See below for an example how you would do this using the views from the xml above.

 ```Java
 ImageView appleView = (ImageView) findViewById(R.id.apples_imageview);